 My entire Mahabaleshwar experience was about exploring the area in a different way.
 Despite taxi is the most popular transport to hire (and taxi drivers some people claim the only way to commute), it is quite costly (from my perspective as a person from a developing country).
 Moreover, taxis have fixed itineraries and if you are planning to modify the program, that will cost extra money.

 After cycling in Mahabaleshwar on the first day, I decided to see the state of the public transport in the town.
-Today we will talk about exploring Mahabaleshwar area by bus.
-Here are a few routes I will cover in this post:
+Today I would like to share information about popular places near Mahabaleshwar and how to visit them by bus.
+Here are a few routes I will cover: